jaycujoh/atlas-bot/README.md

 # ATLAS - StarCraft II Replay Analysis Bot

+## 🤖 About ATLAS

-🤖 **ATLAS** is an advanced Discord bot designed to analyze StarCraft II replays using OpenAI's GPT-4.
-Whether you're a casual player or a competitive gamer, ATLAS provides detailed build orders, tactical insights, and personalized recommendations to help you improve your gameplay.
+ATLAS is an **open-source**, AI-powered Discord bot designed to help StarCraft II players analyze their replays and improve their gameplay.
+As a new developer and StarCraft II player, I wanted to create something that could help others learn and grow in the game.

 ## See it in action!

 *Click the image to watch the video.
 (Subject to change)*

 [![Watch the video](https://img.youtube.com/vi/KCKu0xiqbMo/0.jpg)](https://www.youtube.com/watch?v=KCKu0xiqbMo)

+### **Current Approach**
+- **Open-Source**: The bot is completely open-source, meaning anyone can download, modify, and host it themselves using their own OpenAI API key.
+- **Future Plans**: If ATLAS gains enough traction, I plan to introduce a **hosted version** of the bot with additional features and support for those who prefer a ready-to-use solution.

+### **How You Can Help**
+- **Star the Repo**: Show your support by starring the repository!
+- **Contribute**: If you’re a developer, feel free to fork the repo and submit pull requests.
+- **Donate**: Support the project on [Patreon](https://www.patreon.com/c/jaycujoh/membership) to help fund future development.

 ---